East Sydney Community and Arts Centre

 As part of the centre's redevelopment, a new public artwork will brighten the hall's Burton Street façade.
 S(w)ing by Turpin + Crawford Studio is an artwork literally at play.
 Three giant translucent discs will move in a smooth, languid action behind a five-metre glass wall that will open up the building to the street.
 The discs will glide as their 'strings' are pulled by children playing in the centre below.
 As the acrylic discs swing in staggered, intersecting arcs like out-of-time pendulums, they will throw neon light onto the street.

-The refurbishment of the hall will make it possible to run more activities for more people.
-New multipurpose spaces will be available for community hire, and there will be improved out-of-hours school care facilities for up to 30 children.
+The hall's refurbishment will make it possible to run more activities for more people.
+There will be multipurpose spaces for community hire and improved out-of-hours school care facilities for up to 30 children.

-The 1966 building will be more accessible and open it up to natural light and the neighbouring Albert Sloss Reserve.
+The 1966 building will be more accessible and better connected to neighbouring Albert Sloss Reserve.
 The reserve will also be renewed as part of these works, with new play equipment and better access.

 As part of this renewal, we consulted with the community about the proposed name for the new centre and reserve - the 'East Sydney Community and Arts Centre'.
 Council endorsed the name in June 2014.